navanateR/Space_Invader/README.md

 [![Release](https://img.shields.io/badge/release-v2.5-orange.svg?style=flat)]()

 ## About
 Space Invaders was the first fixed shooter and the first video game with endless gameplay, setting the template for the genre.
-The goal is to defeat wave after wave of descending aliens with a horizontally moving laser cannon to earn as many points as possible.
+The goal is to see how long you can survive defeating wave after wave of descending aliens with a horizontally moving laser cannon while earning as many points as possible.
 With each passing level aliens move faster and fire lasers more frequently.
 To complete a level, the player must destroy all the aliens before they either touch the obstacles or manage to take the player's three lives.

 ## Installation